Theodore-Ho/MusicVisuals/README.md

 ```

 ## Theme 4
 In this theme, I use another file `Bubble.java` to help me generate lots of bubbles.
-I create an `ArrayList` of bubble first and form a new bubble if the music has a voice.
+I create an `ArrayList` of bubble first and generate a new bubble if the music has a voice.
 I use `getSmoothedBands()[1] > 0` to express this.
-Bubbles appear at the top round point, and go down, the x-coordinates are also changed randomly.
+Bubbles appear at the top round points, and go down, the x-coordinates are also changed randomly.

 # What I am most proud of in the assignment
 I practiced a lot on concepts of Object Oriented during the assignment, now I understood how the object works in different classes.
 I'm proud of all my code is working and achieve the visual that I want.
 My favorite part of the assignment is theme 3.